The Growth Of The Natural Gas Market

 Increased Mining Developments on Federal Land

 America has witnessed an eight year period of decline of natural gas imported into the country.
-With plans to increase the amount of natural gas presently being exported out of the country, export levels are expected to surpass import for the first time since 1957.
+With plans to increase the amount of natural gas presently being exported out of the country, export levels are expected to surpass import for the first time since 1957, helped in part by improvements in the blockchain that helps to market the product overseas.

 This is mainly because of increased production capabilities, which offer a cheaper alternative to the imported gas.
 The increased production is largely due to refined mining techniques, which is highlighted by the fact that America currently has 280 operational rigs that are producing a third more gas now than the 1,200 rigs operational in 2009.